DynartInteractive/docs-legal/terms-of-use.md

 These Terms of Use (_Terms_) govern your use of the games and services provided by Dynart Kft. (see {ref}`company-details`, "us" or "we").
 For the meaning of certain words and phrases, please see the {ref}`definitions`.

-By downloading, installing, playing, or otherwise accessing our _Services_, you agree to be bound by these _Terms_ and our [Privacy Policy](https://docs.dynart.net/legal/privacy-policy.html), which forms part of these _Terms_.
+By downloading, installing, playing, or otherwise accessing our _Services_, you agree to be bound by these _Terms_, [Privacy Policy](https://docs.dynart.net/legal/privacy-policy.html) and our [House Rules](https://docs.dynart.net/legal/house-rules.html), which forms part of these _Terms_.
 Please read them carefully.
 If you do not understand or do not agree with any part, you should not use or purchase our _Services_.

 If a child uses our _Services_, their legal guardian must agree to these _Terms_ on the child’s behalf.
 You can always access the latest version of these _Terms_ at https://docs.dynart.net/legal/terms-of-use.html.

-We may update these _Terms_ and our [Privacy Policy](https://docs.dynart.net/legal/privacy-policy.html) from time to time by posting the revised versions at https://docs.dynart.net/legal.
-Your continued use of our _Services_ confirms your acceptance of the updated _Terms_ and [Privacy Policy](https://docs.dynart.net/legal/privacy-policy.html).
+We may update these _Terms_ [Privacy Policy](https://docs.dynart.net/legal/privacy-policy.html) and our [House Rules](https://docs.dynart.net/legal/house-rules.html) from time to time by posting the revised versions at https://docs.dynart.net/legal.
+Your continued use of our _Services_ confirms your acceptance of the updated _Terms_, [Privacy Policy](https://docs.dynart.net/legal/privacy-policy.html) and [House Rules](https://docs.dynart.net/legal/house-rules.html).

 {.numbered-header}
 ## Right To Use Our _Services_